jmcmillan1873/terraform-aws-tech-test/NOTES.md

 Hence the third terraform apply shown in 'quickstart' needs no target.

 # Bugs / Known issues.
-I've struggled to have the code output the dns_name of the Application load balancer.
+* I've struggled to have the code output the dns_name of the Application load balancer.
 At this stage I think I've missed something silly which is most likely, or I've run up against a bug (which is less likely).
-As a workaround you can obtain the details using
+As a workaround you can obtain the details needed to test using:
 ```
+cd terraform/environments/<< region >>
 terraform show | grep dns_name
 ```

+* Up until tf 0.11 I've had no issues using a variable in something like blueprints/techtest/main.tf to define the region in the provider.
+In this case that wouldn't work as documented, as such I've used a workaround - defining the provider's region in the environments main.tf (e.g. environments/eu-west-1/main.tf)